anastazie/programming-fundamentals/dash_tutorial.md

 ## Introduction

-Dash is python library for creating interactive visualizaiton and reports, which enables createing web application without knowing fron-end languages like HTML, CSS and JavaScript.
-Projects created using Dash can be then easyli deployed in cloud (e.g. Heroku).
+Dash is python library for creating interactive visualizaiton and reports, which enables creating web application without knowing front-end languages like HTML, CSS and JavaScript.
+Projects created using Dash can be then easily deployed in cloud (e.g. Heroku).

 [Official tutorials](https://plot.ly/dash/).